stefanofa/awesome/TOPICS.md

 *   [TheEdoRan/next-safe-action](https://github.com/TheEdoRan/next-safe-action) - Type safe and validated Server Actions in your Next.js (App Router) project.

-*   [nkzw-tech/athena-crisis](https://github.com/nkzw-tech/athena-crisis) - Athena Crisis is a modern-retro turn-based tactical strategy game.
+*   [nkzw-tech/athena-crisis](https://github.com/nkzw-tech/athena-crisis) - Athena Crisis is an Advance Wars inspired modern-retro turn-based tactical strategy game.
 Athena Crisis is open core technology.

 *   [adonisjs/core](https://github.com/adonisjs/core) - AdonisJS is a TypeScript-first web framework for building web apps and API servers.
 It comes with support for testing, modern tooling, an ecosystem of official packages, and more.